 - Need to be replaced every 5 years

-nap-on dentures and traditional dentures provide an experience that pales in comparison to all-on-4 dental implants (which are permanent and fixed).
+nap-on dentures and traditional dentures provide an experience that pales in comparison to 4-on-1 full arch dental implants (which are permanent and fixed).

 Yes.
 Snap-on dentures (and permanent dentures) cover the roof of your mouth when they are “snapped in.”
 The prosthetic is large and bulky, which can interfere with your ability to talk normally and can cause you to gag.
 The prosthetic is also prone to collecting food and bacteria, so they have to be removed nightly for regular deep cleaning.
 Furthermore, because it covers the palate or roof of the mouth, your ability to taste will be diminished.

-If you’re concerned about having a large, bulky prosthetic, then we encourage you to consider all-on-4 dental implants.
+If you’re concerned about having a large, bulky prosthetic, then we encourage you to consider 4-on-1 full arch dental implants.
 They look and feel like natural teeth, don’t interfere with speech, and don’t collect food particles or bad-smelling bacteria like snap-on dentures do.

 You should not sleep with snap-on dentures in.
 The prosthetics of snap-on dentures are large and full of little spaces that bacteria like to hide in.
 If not consistently cleaned, these bacteria will create terrible smells, which can be difficult to fully clean once a large number of bacteria are present.
 You should take snap-on dentures out nightly for cleaning.

-Compare this to All on 4 dental implants, which can be slept in (since you can’t take them out), and only require basic hygiene habits like brushing and a mouthwash.
+Compare this to 4 on 1 full arch dental implants, which can be slept in (since you can’t take them out), and only require basic hygiene habits like brushing and a mouthwash.

 Yes.
-The reason why snap-in dentures, as well as all-on-4 dental implants, prevent bone loss is because of the titanium screws that are placed in the jawbone.
+The reason why snap-in dentures, as well as 4-on-1 full arch dental implants, prevent bone loss is because of the titanium screws that are placed in the jawbone.
 Titanium is a biocompatible material, which means your body won’t try to attack it as a foreign invader.
 Instead, it encourages bone to grow around it once the screws are placed.

-Not only do snap-in dentures and all-on-4 dental implants prevent bone loss, but they also actually encourage the regrowth of bone.
+Not only do snap-in dentures and 4-on-1 full arch dental implants prevent bone loss, but they also actually encourage the regrowth of bone.

 Insurance rarely covers permanent or snap-in dentures.
 That means you will need to plan on paying the upfront and long-term costs of this procedure, which can be tens of thousands of dollars.
-Our all-on-four dental implants are far more cost-effective in the long-run, and we offer several financing options to put them within financial reach.
+Our 4-on-1 full arch dental implants are far more cost-effective in the long-run, and we offer several financing options to put them within financial reach.

 Snap-in dentures and permanent dentures describe the same procedure, so their costs are the same.
 The average cost for permanent dentures is $8,000-$12,000 per bridge (or row of teeth).
 That’s not the final cost since you will also have to pay for periodically replacing the removable false teeth.
 This can cost upwards of $5,000/arch, and you will have to replace the prosthetic every five years.

-Our all-on-four dental implants have an upfront, all-inclusive cost of $14,950 per row of teeth.
+Our 4-on-1 full arch dental implants have an upfront, all-inclusive cost of $14,950 per row of teeth.
 (The national average is $25,000 – 40,000.)
 Since dental implants are truly permanent, the upfront cost is the only cost you will have.
-This makes all-on-four implants the best financial choice, and it’s one of the many reasons we almost always recommend an all-on-four procedure to our patients if they are choosing between snap-on dentures or all-on-4 dental implants.
+This makes 4-on-1 full arch implants the best financial choice, and it’s one of the many reasons we almost always recommend an 4-on-1 full arch procedure to our patients if they are choosing between snap-on dentures or 4-on-1 full arch dental implants.

-All-on-four bridges (or replacement teeth) look far more natural than snap-in dentures do, and there’s several reasons for this.
-First, all-on-four dental implants are permanently fixed into the screws placed into your jawbone.
+4-on-1 Full Arch bridges (or replacement teeth) look far more natural than snap-in dentures do, and there’s several reasons for this.
+First, 4-on-1 full arch dental implants are permanently fixed into the screws placed into your jawbone.
 This means there’s not bulky prosthetic, like there is with snap-in dentures, which helps the inside of your mouth to look natural.

-Patients looking for the most natural-looking replacement for their original teeth should be looking at all-on-four dental implants.
+Patients looking for the most natural-looking replacement for their original teeth should be looking at 4-on-1 full arch dental implants.